jonavano/Battleships/README.md

 # -
 Battleships but with react!!

-To start off run npm install on both the server folder and the battleshipsweb
+In Server run:

+    - npm install
+    - expo install

+In battleshipsweb run:

+    - npm install
+    - npm install react-router-dom